dramforever/vscode-ghc-simple/README.md

     Normally, vscode-ghc-simple will try to detect whether to use Stack or Cabal, or use a plain GHCi.
 Change this option *in your workspace settings* to specify such a type manually.

+    vscode-ghc-simple will default to Cabal new-style for workspaces with Cabal files.

 - `ghcSimple.startupCommands` and `ghcSimple.bareStartupCommands`

     Commands to run at GHCi startup.
 Configures some common options.